vivescere/personal-website/content/about.md

 This application allows an athlete (or anyone who wants to, really) share their location in realtime.

 I use it to stay safe when I go cycling.
-Sometimes you go out for a really long time, and knowing that the contacts you chose can check on you in a few seconds really lifts a weight of your shoulders.
+Sometimes you go out for a really long time, and knowing that the contacts you chose can check on you in a few seconds really lifts a weight off your shoulders.